kimrem/PipelineProject/README.md

 # Overview

 This project illustrates how to deploy a machine learning python application using the concepts of CI/CD.
-Therefore, Azure App Services and Azure Pipelines are used. xx
+Therefore, Azure App Services and Azure Pipelines are used.

 ## Project Plan

 * A link to a Trello board for the project: https://trello.com/b/dWyJ3CJH/pipelineproject
-* The spreadsheet will be uploaded as document as Excel file
+* The spreadsheet is uploaded as Excel file document in the GitHub repository (called "Plan.xlsx")

 ## Instructions